HDFGroup/vol-log-based/sneak_peek.md

     + Test changing the VOL environment variable between file create/open.
   + tests/passthru_features
     + Test opening and operating an existing regular HDF5 file.
-  + test Log VOL as a passthrough VOL
+  + test Log VOL as a Pass-through VOL
-    + No new test codes are added.
-Testing Log VOL's behavior as a passthrough VOL is done by setting/unsetting relevant envrionment varibales in all the wrap_runs.sh and parallel_run.sh scripts under tests folder.
+    + Testing Log VOL's behavior as a Pass-through VOL is done by setting/unsetting relevant envrionment varibales in all the wrap_runs.sh and parallel_run.sh scripts under tests folder.

 * Conformity with HDF5 library
   + none